Inzhenerka/docs.getdbt.tech/website/docs/docs/deploy/hybrid-setup.md

    DBT_CLOUD_ACCOUNT_ID: 1 # Replace with your account ID
    DBT_CLOUD_ENVIRONMENT_ID: 173 # Replace with your environment ID
    ```
-2. Execute a `dbt run` in the CLI by prefixing the following variables to upload the artifacts into dbt Cloud's orchestrator.
+2. Execute a `dbt run` in the CLI by prefixing the following variables to upload the artifacts into the Hybrid project's dbt Cloud's orchestrator.
+For example:
    ```bash
     DBT_CLOUD_ACCOUNT_ID=1 DBT_CLOUD_ENVIRONMENT_ID=173 dbt run
     ```